Salary Paid journal entry is used to record expenses and payments.

 Professional Tax

 Professional Tax is a tax levied by the governments in the respective states on all persons earning income.
 The tax amount depends on the Salary of the employee.
 It has different slabs.
-For example, a professional Tax of Rs.150 is applicable for salaries in Rs.10,000-Rs.
+For example, a professional Tax of $150 is applicable for salaries of $10,000-Rs.
 20,000.

-The Primary Liability is of the Employee.
-Similar to TDS, where Tax is deducted at the source, the professional Tax is also deducted from the Salary by the Employer and deposited to the respective tax authorities.
-Understand more about the professional tax here.
+The Primary Liability is the Employee’s.
+Similar to TDS, where tax is deducted from the source, professional tax is also deducted from the salary by the employer and deposited with the respective tax authorities.
+Understand more about professional tax here.

 Salary Received Journal Entry:

-Salary is a receipt to the employee.
+Salary is a reward for the employee.
 Generally, the employee isn’t required to maintain the books of accounts and record all their financial transactions.
-Also, there is no legal requirement that says that employees shall not preserve books.
-The cost of maintaining books is more than the benefits arising out of it.
+Also, there is no legal requirement that employees shall not preserve books.
+The cost of maintaining books is more than the benefits arising from it.
 However, we can see how the entry is recorded.

 (Being Salary Income received from the company)